 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
 You should be prepared to walk several miles a day.
 You may also walk over uneven, possibly slippery or rocky terrain, even in cities.
 In Edinburgh and Glasgow, public transport and taxis are available if your personal budget permits.

-Excursions May Include: Excursions may include Oban, a beautiful seaside city, and a venture farther into the Highlands to learn about clan culture and history and experience the rustic beauty that has made Scotland so famous.
-We may also visit St. Andrews, home of golf and one of the world's oldest and most prestigious universities.
-Specific castle visits may include Inveraray Castle, which fans of Downton Abbey will recognize from the 2012 Christmas episode, Urquhart Castle, on the shores of Loch Ness, Stirling Castle, in "Braveheart Country", the ruins of Linlithgow Palace, to explore the formerly grand rooms and find a secret passage, and the beautiful and imposing Edinburgh Castle in Scotland's capital city.
+Excursions May Include: Additional excursions may include a venture farther into the Highlands to learn about clan culture and history while experiencing the rustic beauty that has made Scotland so famous.
+We may also visit St. Andrews, home of golf and one of the world's oldest and most prestigious universities, Urquhart Castle, on the shores of Loch Ness, Stirling Castle, in "Braveheart Country", the ruins of Linlithgow Palace, to explore the formerly grand rooms and find a secret passage, and Doune Castle, which has been seen in television shows such as Game of Thrones and Outlander.

 Classes: Classes will be held at various locations, including museums, local campuses, and onsite at the lodging facilities.
 Days and hours will vary, depending on individual professors.